lagcorp/auth/src/Galcorp.Auth.UWP/Readme.md

 You need also to register protocol in your application and in google your protocol name could be somthing like this:
 `pw.oauth2`

+Use nuget **Galcorp.Auth** for some interfaces that will allow to move login logic to your net standard libraries.

 Using your own credentials (docs from google)
 ---------------------------------------------